 “Last night my time, so twelve hours ago.
 Why?”

-“She went out this morning since then I haven’t heard from her.”
+“She went out this morning; since then I haven’t heard from her.”

-She was freaking out about that mom is not answering her phone and it’s been at least 12 hours.
+She was freaking out that mom is not answering her phone and it’s been at least 12 hours.
 I started calling mom as well through my messaging app.
-After a few minutes mom finally got back to us with the lame excuse that we left her phone in her friend’s car.
+After a few minutes mom finally got back to us with the lame excuse that she left her phone in her friend’s car.

 Everything works out beautifully in the end.
 Surrender, release the urge to control.
 The universe will conspire with you and the right people and things will show up.

 Then I found myself talking to her ear off about why she needs to release her need to control mom because it’s not serving her well.